Risk Factors Dashboard

 Changes in government and industry regulatory standards could have a material adverse effect on our business, financial condition, or results of operations.
 Government regulations pertaining to health and safety and environmental concerns continue to emerge, domestically as well as internationally.
 These regulations include the Occupational Safety and Health Administration and other worker safety regulations for the protection of employees, as well as regulations for the protection of consumers.
 It is necessary for us to comply with current requirements (including requirements that do not become effective until a future date), and even more stringent requirements could be imposed on our products or processes.
 Compliance with these regulations may require us to alter our manufacturing and installation processes and our sourcing.
 Such actions could increase our capital expenditures and adversely impact our business, financial condition or results of operations, and our inability to effectively and timely meet such regulations could adversely impact our competitive position.

-We could continue to pursue growth opportunities through either acquisitions, mergers or internally developed projects, which may be unsuccessful or may adversely affect our future financial condition and operating results.
-We could continue to pursue opportunities for growth through either acquisitions, mergers, or internally developed projects as part of our growth strategy.
-We cannot assure you that we will be successful in integrating an acquired business or that an internally developed project will perform at the levels we anticipate.
-We may pay for future acquisitions using cash, stock, the assumption of debt, or a combination of these.
-Future acquisitions could result in dilution to existing shareholders and to earnings per share.
-In addition, we may fail to identify significant liabilities or risks associated with a given acquisition that could adversely affect our future financial condition, and operating results or result in us paying more for the acquired business or assets than they are worth.
+We could pursue growth opportunities through either acquisitions, mergers or internally developed projects, which may be unsuccessful or may adversely affect our future financial condition and operating results.
+We could pursue opportunities for growth through either acquisitions, mergers, or internally developed projects as part of our growth strategy.
+We cannot provide assurance that we will be successful in integrating an acquired business or that an internally developed project will perform at the levels we anticipate.
+We may pay for future acquisitions using cash, stock, the assumption of debt, or a combination of

 Our failure to maintain acceptable quality standards could result in significant unexpected costs.
 Any failure to maintain acceptable quality standards could require us to recall or redesign such products, or pay substantial damages, any of which would result in significant unexpected costs.
 We may also have difficulty controlling the quality of products or components sourced from other manufacturers, so we are exposed to risks relating to the quality of such products and to limitations on our recourse against such suppliers.
 Further, any claim or product recall could result in adverse publicity against us, which could decrease our credibility, harm our reputation, adversely affect our sales, or increase our costs.
 Defects in our products could also result in decreased orders or sales to our customers, which could have a material adverse effect on our business, financial condition or results of operations.